The Three Hundred Project: dissecting the fundamental plane of galaxy clusters up to $z=1$: Galaxy cluster samples

 In Fig.~\ref{fig:comparison_sample}, we show the distributions of $M_{200}$, $r_{200}$, $c_{200}$, and $T_\mathrm{X}$ (obtained in the radial range $50$--$500h^{-1}$~kpc, further details in Section~\ref{sec:method_clash}) for both observed and simulated clusters studied in this work.
 As a consequence of the CLASH preselection of $T_\mathrm{X} > 5$~keV, we see that \three\ includes clusters with spectroscopic-like temperatures much lower than the CLASH sample (see the left and middle panels in Fig.~\ref{fig:comparison_sample}).
-On the other hand, the radius and mass distributions of the \three\ at $T_\mathrm{sl}>5$~keV properly match the ranging values of the CLASH sample, supporting that the CLASH sample is representative of the cluster population at $T_\mathrm{X}>5$~keV.
-In terms of concentration, the values for the simulated $T_\mathrm{sl}>5$~keV clusters span from $\sim 2$ to $\sim 12$ (but mostly less than 10) while all CLASH clusters tend to have smaller concentrations ($c_{200}\lesssim 7$).
-Despite the proper overlap of both sample in the parameter space, we cannot confirm whether the two samples have similar relaxation states and formation times.
+On the other hand, the radius and mass distributions of the \three\ sample at $T_\mathrm{sl}>5$~keV properly match the ranging values of the CLASH sample.
+In terms of concentration, the values for the simulated $T_\mathrm{sl}>5$~keV clusters span the range from $\sim 2$ to $\sim 9$, while all the CLASH clusters present concentrations of $c_{200}\lesssim 8$ within the $1\sigma$ uncertainty level.
+The \three\ sample thus includes clusters with slightly higher concentrations than estimated for the $20$ CLASH clusters.
+We refer to \citet{Merten2015} and \citet{Umetsu2016} for detailed studies of the CLASH concentration--mass relation and \citet{Meneghetti2014} for its theoretical prediction.
+Although the CLASH sample is composed of X-ray and lensing-selected clusters, in contrast to the mas-selected \three\ sample, we find a proper overlap of both samples in the parameter space (see Fig.~\ref{fig:comparison_sample}).

+Finally, it is not possible to verify whether the two samples have similar relaxation states and formation times, because the dynamical states of individual CLASH clusters are uncertain.
+Nevertheless, the fraction of relaxed clusters in the \three\ sample \citep[typically below $40$~per cent; see][]{Cui2018} is lower than predicted for the CLASH sample ($\sim 70$~per cent).
+In this context, the CLASH sample may not be faithfully representative of the full cluster population with $T_\mathrm{X}>5$~keV.